 Maybe you enjoy chatting with people on the phone or you consider yourself an excellent problem solver.
 Either way, a customer service job might be just the thing.

-Typical wages average $16.62 per hour, and the number of jobs in the field is expected to grow 10% by 2024, according to the Bureau of Labor Statistics.
+Typical wages are around $17 per hour, and the number of jobs in the field is expected to grow 10 percent by 2024, according to the Bureau of Labor Statistics.

 Average wage: Varies

 Organized, detail-oriented people with strong computer and communication skills are often great candidates for virtual assistant positions.
-Over the course of their work, they may make hotel reservations, set up appointments and meetings, type letters and buy supplies.
+Over the course of this work, you may be called upon to make hotel reservations, set up appointments and meetings, type letters and buy supplies.

 Indeed, the best opportunities will be for those who are especially tech-savvy.
-And you can set your own hours and rates and start stashing away the savings.
+You can set your own hours and rates and start stashing away the savings.